HISTORICAL NCSM AMPHIBIANS AND REPTILES

 Interested in the amphibians and reptiles of the Carolinas and the Southeast?
 The North Carolina Museum of Natural Science’s amphibians and reptiles collection was started in the late 1800s by Museum co-founder C.S.
 Brimley and today contains approximately 265,000 specimens of salamanders, frogs, turtles, crocodilians, lizards, and snakes.
 This collection is one of the largest and most complete regional collections in the U.S., and provides critically important information on past and present geographic distributions of these species in our region.
-So hop on into this project, and help us make these data available to the world!
+Help us make these data available to the world!

 Duke Marine Invertebrates Project